St. Louis County Nursing Home Abuse Lawyer

 The other class of abuse is intentional acts designed to harm a resident.
 Staff members may use unapproved restraint methods, may yell or berate a resident, or may strike out at a patient as a means of retaliation or discipline.
 Even worse, some workers in nursing homes see their jobs as residing in a position of power and take advantage of this position to feel superior through physical abuse.

-A St. Louis County Nursing Home Abuse Attorney Could Fight for You and Your Loved Ones
+A St. Louis Nursing Home Abuse Lawyer Could Fight for You and Your Loved Ones

 Every person who is a resident in a St. Louis County nursing home has the right to feel safe and secure in their living situation.
 This includes the right to receive skilled nursing care, but also to be free from any intentional abuses that result from physical attacks or willful neglect.
 Sadly, these incidents are all too common.